PedroHenr1que/tcc-ctd-ml/README.md

 - **Team Contributions:** `contributors_count`, `contributors_experience`
 - **Class Interactions:** `rfc`, `dit`

-The target variable is binary (`1` for TD presence, `0` for absence).
+The target variable `Max-Ruler` is binary (`1` for TD presence, `0` for absence).
 The final dataset contains 17,797 instances with 19 columns.

 ---